Anne and Brian Beckwith hope to inspire the next generation. And the one after that. And …

 The first step?

-Contact Clint Travis in UGA’s Office of Gift and Estate Planning via email at or by phone at 706-542-8140.
-He’s looking forward to speaking to you about your own unique situation.
+Clint Travis in UGA’s Office of Gift and Estate Planning looks forward to discussing your unique situation.
+Drop him a line or give him a call at (706) 542-8140.